 3.4.
 Indemnification Required of Registrants.
-In the Registration Agreement with each Registrant, Registrar shall require such Registrant to (within thirty days of demand) indemnify, defend and hold harmless the Registry Operator (by express reference), Donuts’ service providers, Registrar and their respective affiliates and subsidiaries, as well as each of their respective owners, directors, managers, officers, employees, contractors, service providers and agents from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses (including on appeal), arising out of or relating in any way to the Registrant’s domain name registration, including, without limitation, the use, registration, extension, renewal, deletion, and/or transfer thereof and/or the violation of any applicable terms or conditions governing the registration.
+In the Registration Agreement with each Registrant, Registrar shall require such Registrant to (within thirty days of demand) indemnify, defend and hold harmless the Registry Operator (by express reference), Identity Digital’s service providers, Registrar and their respective affiliates and subsidiaries, as well as each of their respective owners, directors, managers, officers, employees, contractors, service providers and agents from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses (including on appeal), arising out of or relating in any way to the Registrant’s domain name registration, including, without limitation, the use, registration, extension, renewal, deletion, and/or transfer thereof and/or the violation of any applicable terms or conditions governing the registration.
 The Registration Agreement shall further require that the Registrant shall not enter into any settlement or compromise of any such indemnifiable claim without Registrar’s prior written consent, which consent shall not be unreasonably withheld, and that this indemnification obligation shall survive the termination or expiration of the Registration Agreement for any reason.

 3.5.
 Compliance with Terms and Conditions.
-Donuts reserves the right to temporarily suspend Registrar’s access to the Registry System for any Registrar violating the requirements of this Agreement or Registrar’s obligations to ICANN, provided that (a) Donuts first gives Registrar notice of any violation via phone call to the technical or administrative contact on file, and (b) in situations not negatively affecting the Registry System’s security and stability, Donuts provides Registrar twenty-four (24) hours’ notice.
-Donuts may permanently exclude Registrar from access to the Registry System if Registrar (y) fails to correct any violation of this Agreement within five (5) business days of receiving notice thereof, or (z) has several violations of this Agreement or Registrar’s obligations to ICANN.
+Identity Digital reserves the right to temporarily suspend Registrar’s access to the Registry System for any Registrar violating the requirements of this Agreement or Registrar’s obligations to ICANN, provided that (a) Identity Digital first gives Registrar notice of any violation via phone call to the technical or administrative contact on file, and (b) in situations not negatively affecting the Registry System’s security and stability, Identity Digital provides Registrar twenty-four (24) hours’ notice.
+Identity Digital may permanently exclude Registrar from access to the Registry System if Registrar (y) fails to correct any violation of this Agreement within five (5) business days of receiving notice thereof, or (z) has several violations of this Agreement or Registrar’s obligations to ICANN.
 Registrar shall comply with each of the following requirements:

 3.5.1.
-ICANN standards, policies, procedures, and practices for which Donuts has monitoring responsibility in accordance with the Registry Agreement or other arrangement with ICANN; and
+ICANN standards, policies, procedures, and practices for which Identity Digital has monitoring responsibility in accordance with the Registry Agreement or other arrangement with ICANN; and

 3.5.2.
-Operational standards, policies, procedures, and practices for the Donuts TLDs established from time to time by Donuts in a non-arbitrary manner and applicable to all registrars, including affiliates of registrars, and consistent with ICANN’s standards, policies, procedures, and practices and Donuts’ Registry Agreement with ICANN.
-Additional or material revisions to Donuts operational standards, policies, procedures, and practices for the Donuts TLDs shall be effective upon thirty (30) days’ prior written notice, provided that Donuts shall take commercially reasonable efforts to provide sixty (60) days’ prior notice of such additions or revisions.
+Operational standards, policies, procedures, and practices for the Identity Digital TLDs established from time to time by Identity Digital in a non-arbitrary manner and applicable to all registrars, including affiliates of registrars, and consistent with ICANN’s standards, policies, procedures, and practices and Identity Digital’s Registry Agreement with ICANN.
+Additional or material revisions to Identity Digital operational standards, policies, procedures, and practices for the Identity Digital TLDs shall be effective upon thirty (30) days’ prior written notice, provided that Identity Digital shall take commercially reasonable efforts to provide sixty (60) days’ prior notice of such additions or revisions.

 3.6.
 Additional Requirements for Registration Agreement.
-In addition to the other requirements in this Agreement, to the extent permitted under applicable law, Registrar shall also require in the Registration Agreement that each Registrant acknowledge and consent to (a) the use, copying, distribution, publication, modification and other processing of Registrant’s Personal Data by Donuts, as per the terms of the Donuts Privacy Policy and (b) Donuts rights under Section 6.5 to this Agreement.
+In addition to the other requirements in this Agreement, to the extent permitted under applicable law, Registrar shall also require in the Registration Agreement that each Registrant acknowledge and consent to (a) the use, copying, distribution, publication, modification and other processing of Registrant’s Personal Data by Identity Digital, as per the terms of the Identity Digital Privacy Policy and (b) Identity Digital rights under Section 6.5 to this Agreement.

 3.7.
 Data Submission Requirements.